 Botanic Name: Tectona Grandis

 Genuine teak only comes from trees of the scientific name Tectona Grandis; from any other tree, it is not genuine.
-Teak has several characteristics that make it eminently suitable for use on your deck.
+Teak has several characteristics that make it optimal for use on your deck.
 Above all other woods, teak is resistant to rot and decay, and it is not normally attacked by insects.
 It also exhibits high levels of dimensional stability, which translates into minimal warping, even in the wet conditions of marine applications.

 Once kiln dried, teak lumber will not absorb significant additional moisture, which further enhances its mechanical stability, giving your deck extraordinary longevity.
 For these reasons, as well as because of the natural oils and high levels of silicates which it possesses, teak can be left untreated on your deck.
 This provides a sure-footed, non-slip surface for you and your guests that will maintain its beauty and add value to your yachts for years to come.
 Teak is also an excellent deck to walk on, furthermore, teak decking provides a reduced load on your vessel’s climate control systems, lowering your operating costs.

 Not all teak decks are created equal.
 Our experienced staff at Teakdecking Systems selects only the finest old-growth teak lumber from its natural range in Southeast Asia.
 Our teak comes from the oldest sustainably managed teak forests in the world with a history of environmentally sound forestry dating to 1856.